Add or manage BPM

 Real-time operational visibility

-Once Services are added to cells, the BPM automatically displays:
+Once Services are added to cells, the BPM automatically displays status indicators on each service:

-• Last activity – When the service last processed a transaction
+- Recent activity – When the resource last processed a transaction

-If Resources support Remote Actions, users can execute operational commands directly from the BPM:
+If Resources support Remote Actions, you can execute operational commands directly from the Resources dialog:

 Important